 - Russell, Bertrand, 1944.
-The Philosophy of Bertrand Russell, edited by P. A. Schilpp, Evanston and Chicago, Northwestern University Press.
+The Philosophy of Bertrand Russell, P. A. Schilpp (ed.), Evanston and Chicago, Northwestern University Press.

 - Strawson, Galen, 2006.
 ‘Panpsychism?
-Reply to Commentators with a Celebration of Descartes,’ Consciousness and its Place in Nature, edited by Anthony Freeman, Exeter: Imprint Academic, 184–280.
+Reply to Commentators with a Celebration of Descartes,’ Consciousness and its Place in Nature, Anthony Freeman (ed.), Exeter: Imprint Academic, 184–280.

 - Sorley, William R., 1925.
 ‘James Ward,’ Mind, 34: 273–79.